 Please use the links below for more information regarding how to submit the required documents in order to obtain a coordination number at different locations in the U.S.:

->Submit your documents to the Embassy in Washington DC during regular opening hours.
-No appointment necessary.
+> Submit your documents to the Embassy in Washington DC - by appointment only.

 > Submit your documents to the Consulate General in San Francisco - by appointment only.